 I’m an associate professor at East Carolina University.
 I specialize in technical communication, rhetoric, and composition–especially as they intersect with feminisms, women’s and gender studies, healthcare policy, risk communication, and teaching with technology.
-In addition, I have a background in journalism and am interested in both producing and critiquing journalistic composition.
+In addition, I have a background in journalism.
 My research informs my teaching and service commitments; I have been teaching at the university level since Fall 2008 and I have been engaged in tutoring and mentoring activities far longer.

 I earned my PhD from Illinois State University in 2013, and my dissertation Theorizing an Apparent Feminism in Technical Communication won the 2015 CCCC Outstanding Dissertation Award in Technical Communication.

 View my East Carolina University faculty page for contact information.